gcornetta/self-parking-car/README.md

 <img src="https://github.com/gcornetta/self-parking-car/blob/main/screenshots/mobile-interface.gif" alt="Self parking mobile interface" width="30%">
 </div>

 At this stage of the development, the application is very easy.
 It is a simple speech recognizer application that is triggered by the keywork `Hello Car`.
 The word after the keyword is considered a command.
 The application just recognizes two commands: **park** and  **stop**.
+You can download the Flutter application from [here](https://github.com/gcornetta/self-parking-car-mobile-app).

 ## Robot car control software